kgao826/MSLicensesReporter/README.md

 | Headers | Content-type: application/json |
 | Authorisation | Manage Identity |

-All the JSON response will be in the same format as shown below:
+All the JSON responses will be in the same format as shown below:
 ```
 {
     "properties": {